Man arrested near Taylor Swift’s house held without bail

 SOUTH KINGSTOWN, R.I.
-(AP) - An Iowa man police say came to Rhode Island with a backpack full of burglary tools to visit Taylor Swift has been held without bail pending a competency hearing.
+(AP) - An Iowa man police say came to Rhode Island with a backpack full of burglary tools to visit singer Taylor Swift has been held without bail pending a competency hearing.

-The Sun of Westerly reports 32-year-old David Page Liddle was held at a court hearing Thursday after authorities said there were concerns he was a flight risk and had previously been accused of stalking the singer.
+The Sun of Westerly reports 32-year-old David Page Liddle was held at a court hearing Thursday after authorities said there were concerns he was a flight risk and had previously been accused of stalking Swift.
 He had been held on $10,000 bail after his arrest July 19 not far from Swift’s beachfront mansion.

-The Des Moines man is charged with possession of burglary tools and possession of a weapon other than a firearm.
+The Des Moines, Iowa man is charged with possession of burglary tools and possession of a weapon other than a firearm.

 Police Chief Shawn Lacey says Liddle told officers he was looking to “catch up” with Swift and knew her personally.